Dean Smith: Recognition

 Smith received a number of personal honors during his coaching career.
-He was named the National Coach of the Year four times (1977, 1979, 1982, 1993) and ACC Coach of the Year eight times (1967, 1968, 1969, 1971, 1976, 1977, 1979, 1988, 1993).
+He earned National Coach of the Year honors twice — the NABC award in 1977 and the Naismith award in 1993 — and was an eight-time ACC Coach of the Year selection (1967, 1968, 1971, 1976, 1977, 1979, 1988, 1993).
 Smith was also inducted into the Basketball Hall of Fame on May 2, 1983, two years after being enshrined in the North Carolina Sports Hall of Fame.

 Smith was the first recipient of the Mentor Award for Lifetime Achievement, given by the University of North Carolina Committee on Teaching Awards for "a broader range of teaching beyond the classroom."
 He has also been awarded honorary doctorates by Eastern University and Catawba College.

 In 1982, Smith was the recipient of the Golden Plate Award of the American Academy of Achievement presented by Awards Council member Coach Tom Landry.

 The basketball arena at North Carolina, the Dean Smith Center, was named for Smith.
 It is also widely referred to as the "Dean Dome."
 Smith coached the last 11.5 years of his career in the arena, making him one of the few college coaches to have coached in an arena or stadium named for him.
 In 1997, upon his retirement, Smith was named Sportsman of the Year by the magazine Sports Illustrated.
 ESPN named Smith one of the five all-time greatest American coaches of any sport.
 In 1998, he won the Arthur Ashe Courage Award, presented at the annual ESPY Awards hosted by ESPN.

 On November 17, 2006, Smith was recognized for his impact on college basketball as a member of the founding class of the National Collegiate Basketball Hall of Fame.
 He was one of five, along with Oscar Robertson, Bill Russell, John Wooden and Dr. James Naismith, selected to represent the inaugural class.
 In 2007, he was enshrined in the FIBA Hall of Fame.

 On November 20, 2013, President Barack Obama awarded Smith the Presidential Medal of Freedom.

 On December 8, 2021, the North Carolina State Board of Transportation approved naming Interstate 40 between U.S. 15-501 and North Carolina Highway 54 "Dean Smith Highway".